Create a club shop in Switzerland: sell merch, tickets and courses online

 Occasional sales, small amounts

-Tip: For most clubs, the mini webshop is the sweet spot: low effort, professional payment processing, sufficient features.
-A fully fledged webshop is only worth it if the club maintains an extensive product range and regularly adds new products.
+Tip: For most clubs, the mini-webshop is the sweet spot: low effort, professional payment processing, sufficient features.
+A fully-fledged webshop is only worth it if the club manages a large assortment and regularly adds new products.

 4.1 Define products

 Determine which products your club wants to sell online.
-Keep the list short – 5–10 products are enough to start with.
-For each product you will need: name, price in EUR, description (1–2 sentences), a photo and variants (size, colour) if applicable.
+Keep the list short – 5–10 products are enough for a start.
+For each product you need: name, price in EUR, description (1–2 sentences), a photo and varieties where applicable (size, colour).
 For tickets: event date, category, available quantity.
 For courses: date, time, instructor, participant limit.

-Register with a PSP that offers mini webshops – such as Payrexx Pages, MyCommerce or a comparable Swiss tool.
+Register with a PSP that offers mini-webshops – such as Payrexx Pages, MyCommerce or a comparable Swiss tool.
 Upload your club logo, select the colours and add the products with photo, description and price.
 Activate the payment methods: TWINT, credit and debit card (Visa, Mastercard), PostFinance Pay.
-Test the shop with a test payment (small amount, then cancel).
+Test the shop with a trial payment (very small amount, then cancel it).

 4.3 Sell and promote

-Share the shop link via email with members, post it on social media and print it as a QR code on flyers.
-For pre-orders (e.g. jerseys before the start of the season), set a ordering window with a start and end date.
-For tickets, communicate clearly: “Secure tickets online – limited spaces”.
+Share the shop link via email to members, post it on social media and print it as a QR code on flyers.
+For pre-orders (e.g. jerseys before the season starts), set an ordering window with a start and end date.
+For tickets, communicate clearly: “Secure your online tickets – limited spaces”.
 For courses, send the link directly with the course confirmation.

-Many clubs sell online AND at the match or event.
-Here is how it works: the online shop accepts pre-orders (payment immediate).
+Many clubs sell online AND at matches or events.
+This is how it works: the online shop accepts pre-orders (payment collected immediately).
 At the event itself, the pre-ordered products are ready for collection.
-In addition, you collect payments from passing trade via Tap to Pay, card terminal or QR code at the stand.
-Revenue from both channels flows into the same PSP Dashboard.
+Additionally, you can collect from walk-up customers via Tap to Pay, a card terminal or QR code at the stand.
+The revenue from both channels flows into the same PSP Dashboard.

-5. Costs at a glance: How much does a club shop cost?
+5. Cost overview: what does a club shop cost?

 The following table shows the costs for a typical club shop with 10 products and 50 orders per month at an average price of EUR 40.